Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 On a Windows machine, you can download the prebuilt Nginx binary from the Nginx for Windows web page.
 Unzip the binary file into the C:\nginx folder and then run it to install Nginx.

-On a Linux or Ubuntu machine, you can install Nginx using apt.
+On an Ubuntu machine, you can install Nginx using apt.

 sudo apt install -y nginx